thanados-network/devill-metadata/README.md

 # DeVill - The Digital Deserted Medieval Villages Archive of the Austrian Society for Medieval and Modern Archaeology.
-## Metadataset of Archaeological Objects and Archive Files
+## Metadata Dataset of Archaeological Objects and Archive Files

 [![version](https://img.shields.io/badge/version-1.0-orange)](#)